-Afternoons are usually spent on public engagements.
-These are carefully selected from hundreds of invitations sent to her each year, often by Lord Lieutenants, the Queen's representatives in the county.
+Afternoons were usually spent on public engagements.
+These were carefully selected from hundreds of invitations sent to her each year, often by Lord Lieutenants, the Queen's representatives in the county.

-She carries out well over 300 engagements per year, sometimes well over 400.
-The Queen visits schools, hospitals, factories, military units, art galleries, hostels for the homeless and British and Commonwealth organisations.
+She carried out well over 300 engagements per year, sometimes well over 400.
+The Queen visited schools, hospitals, factories, military units, art galleries, hostels for the homeless and British and Commonwealth organisations.

-On occasions, the Queen, sometimes with the Duke of Edinburgh, goes to a city or region for the whole day.
-She often ends the afternoon meeting government ministers from the Privy Council.
+On occasions, the Queen, sometimes with the Duke of Edinburgh, went to a city or region for the whole day.
+She often ended the afternoon meeting government ministers from the Privy Council.